Why Tooth Extractions are Performed

 Tooth Extraction Complications

-Though some discomfort and swelling after a tooth extraction are normal, the following complications may be cause for concern:
+Though some discomfort and swelling after tooth extraction are normal, the following complications may be cause for concern:

 Infections